grational/impress/README.md

 }
 ```

+Where:
+- `S`: Storage-specific type (e.g., AttributeValue for DynamoDB)
+- `B`: Builder type for reconstruction

 ### DbMapper

-The `DbMapper<S,B>` interface defines how to map fields to storage formats:
+Defines how to map object fields to storage formats:

 ```groovy
 interface DbMapper<S,B> {